malfunktion/ai-infrastructure-wizard/README.md

-# AI Infrastructure Wizard 🧙‍♂️
+# AI Setup Wizard 🧙‍♂️

 A user-friendly setup wizard for deploying AI infrastructure components using Docker.